yesidevelop/logseq-data/pages/square error.md

 - ![image.png](../assets/image_1767178417793_0.png)
 - the square error is used more commonly in practice than the absolute error.
 Why?
 A square has a much nicer derivative than an absolute value, which comes in handy during the training process.
 - the **mean square error** is the average of the squares of these same distances #card
+- **root mean square error**.
+It is used to match the units in the problem and also to give us a better idea of how much error the model makes in a prediction.
+How so?
+Imagine the following scenario: if we are trying to predict house prices, then the units of the price and the predicted price are, for example, dollars ($).
+The units of the square error and the mean square error are dollars squared, which is not a common unit.
+If we take the square root, then not only do we get the correct unit, but we also get a more accurate idea of roughly by how many dollars the model is off per house. #card